mygamedevtools/scene-loader/README.md

 Aside from the ordinary **Load** and **Unload** actions, the Scene Loading tools introduce the **Transition** as a new standard to control transitions between scenes with an optional intermediate "loading scene" in between.
 Also, starting from version `2.2` you can **Load**, **Unload**, and **Transition** to **multiple scenes** in parallel!

 > [!NOTE]
-> You don't need to understand what **Addressables** or **UniTask** do in order to use this package.
+> You don't need to understand what **Addressables** or **UniTask** do to use this package.
 There are scene loaders that only rely on basic Unity Engine functionalities.

 Usage
 ---

 Loading scenes with this package implies that the scenes **will always be loaded as Additive**.
 That is simply because there is no advantage in loading scenes in the **Single** load scene mode when you expect to work with multiple scenes.

-In order to standardize how the scenes are loaded, you'll be using `ISceneLoader`, `ISceneManager`, and `ILoadSceneInfo` objects.
+To standardize how the scenes are loaded, you'll be using `ISceneLoader`, `ISceneManager`, and `ILoadSceneInfo` objects.

 ```mermaid
 flowchart BT